Frequently Asked Questions

 A sensored brushless motor is a brushless motor with sensors in it.
 A sensorless brushless motor is exactly the same as a sensored brushless DC motor with the exception that it does not have sensors installed.
 Many manufacturers make exactly the same motor (in terms of frame size and electrical specifications) but simply offer it in sensored or sensorless variants.

 This therefore means that a sensored brushless motor can in essence be treated exactly like a sensorless brushless motor.
 To do this you must first ensure that the phase connections are wired in correctly but the hall sensors wires are ignored.
 It is important to remember that, if you do this, the motor that you are using will then become a sensorless motor so any performance characteristics that you were getting if you had been using a sensored brushless motor controller will now be different.
+However, there is no danger or issue in doing this and it is a (relatively) common option for those wishing to cut costs or where a motor with perfect mechanical specifications may only be available in a sensored option.

 Performance characteristics may vary depending on the brushless motor controller

-Any technical information you may have on the motor which is based on it being run as a sensored motor will also no longer be entirely accurate – this is especially true at lower speeds.
+Any technical information you may have on the motor which is based on it being run as a sensored motor will also no longer be necessarily accurate – this is especially true at lower speeds.
 If you are not entirely sure about this or have any questions please give us a call to discuss.

 It is worth remembering that there is no obvious reasons to do this in practice with the exception that sourcing motors for specific applications is sometimes difficult and we have had clients in the past who have only been able to find a sensored brushless motor which met the torque/speed requirements their project required.
 Again, if you have any specific questions here please feel free to give us a call or email.